6 Modules · 19 Lessons · Self-Paced

 Frequently asked

-Narcissistic abuse is a pattern of psychological manipulation characterised by intermittent reinforcement (alternating warmth and coldness), gaslighting (causing the other person to doubt their own perception and memory), projection (attributing their own behaviours to the victim), and the systematic erosion of the victim's sense of self.
-It is rarely dramatic — it is typically quiet, cumulative, and hard to name while it is happening.
+A harmful relationship pattern may include psychological pressure, intermittent reinforcement (alternating warmth and coldness), reality erosion (causing the other person to doubt their own perception and memory), projection (attributing their own behaviours to the person harmed), and the systematic erosion of the person harmed's sense of self.
+It is rarely dramatic.
+It is typically quiet, cumulative, and hard to name while it is happening.

-Gaslighting is the practice of causing someone to doubt their own perception of reality — their memory of events, their emotional reactions, their assessment of situations.
-Over time, gaslighting causes the person to lose trust in their own judgement and to rely on the abuser's version of events.
+Reality erosion is the practice of causing someone to doubt their own perception of reality: their memory of events, their emotional reactions, their assessment of situations.
+Over time, reality erosion causes the person to lose trust in their own judgement and to rely on the other person’s version of events.
 Module 3 of this course is specifically on rebuilding self-trust after it has been systematically dismantled.

-I'm not sure what happened to me was narcissistic abuse.
+I am not sure how to name what happened.
 Is this course still useful?

 How long does recovery take?

-Recovery from narcissistic abuse is non-linear and varies significantly depending on the duration and intensity of the relationship, the support available, and the individual's history.
+Recovery from harmful relationship patterns is non-linear and varies significantly depending on the duration and intensity of the relationship, the support available, and the individual's history.
 This course does not promise a timeline.
 It provides a framework for understanding the mechanism and a structured path through the specific stages of recovery.

 My Inner Foundation